Healthcare Reform for Irish Patients

 We are dedicated to affordable access to medicine

-Medicines for Ireland is a pharmaceutical industry body committed to affecting real change and reforms that guarantee patients across Ireland have access the medicines they need at affordable prices.
+Medicines for Ireland is a pharmaceutical industry body committed to affecting real change and reforms to help ensure that patients across Ireland have access the medicines they need at affordable prices.

-Since its foundation in 2016, Medicines for Ireland has been promoting the benefits of the increased use of non-patient medicines (known also as generic, biosimilar, and value-added medicines) in Ireland.
+Since its foundation in 2016, Medicines for Ireland has been promoting the benefits of the increased use of non-patent medicines in Ireland.

 Our members are the suppliers of the majority of medicine in Ireland to the HSE and patients directly.

-As an organisation, our core objective is to improve the way Ireland procures and supplies medicines, in order to expand patient access to affordable, lifesaving and life-enhancing treatment.
+As an organisation, our core objective is to improve the way Ireland procures and supplies medicines to help expand patient access to affordable, lifesaving and life-enhancing treatment.